A Limp in the Woods (Day 33)

 I’d breach Virginia’s border four hours into the shuffle, the fourth of fourteen states.
 I was just behind a couple of lightning lopers--Daypack, who’d hiked the AT last year, and his apprenti prĂ©tendu Shrek, an unspoken but smiley first-time AT addict.
 They were putting in a gigantic jaunt like I had yesterday.
 They started before the sun clocked in.
 Town beckoned.

 A sharp descent leveled out right at the town limits.
-The route headed straight for the non-beating heart of Damascus (pop: 800 and dying), first via the aptly-named Town Park, then over a steadily-flowing Beaverdam Creek before finally veering onto the town’s main street, Laurel Avenue.
+The route headed straight for the non-beating heart of Damascus (pop: 800 and dying), first via the aptly-named Town Park, then over a steadily-flowing Beaverdam Creek before finally veering onto Laurel Avenue, the main street.
 An arc in the park welcomed AT hikers.
-A nearby signed invited them, in so many words, to please refrain from bathing in the rill.
-A couple of hyperactive squirrels were doing their parkour in the deciduous trees overhead.
+Another sign told hikers to refrain from bathing in the brook.
+A couple of hyperkinetic squirrels were doing their parkour high in the deciduous trees.

-"Pedal"note 1*: The Bikecentennial TransAmerica Trail (Route 76) crosses the US and was designed for touring cyclists.
-I followed much of the route in the east since the region was essentially foreign to me.
+"Pedal"note 1*: The Bikecentennial TransAmerica Trail (Route 76) crosses the US.
+It was designed for touring cyclists.
+I followed much of the route in the east since the area was foreign to me.
 It has remained so since, alas.
 Only now am I getting a better feel for it.

 No comments: